 DMTF standards for virtualization management define consistent mechanisms for discovering virtual machines deployed and their attributes.
-Moreover, the DMTF SMASH standard for server management also supports discovery of physical systems and attributes.
+Moreover, the DMTF SMASH suite of specifications for server management also supports discovery of physical systems and attributes.
 When combined, vendors are enabled to implement solutions that can automatically provide a holistic view of the administrator's virtual and physical environment.